zjh1943/mendix-antd-date-range-picker/README.md

 [中文文档](./README-CN.md)

 AntdDatePicker ([Github address](https://github.com/zjh1943/mendix-antd-date-range-picker)) is a Mendix widget for selecting time ranges, and implements most of the interface of [`RangePicker`](https://ant.design/components/date-picker-cn#rangepicker) in Ant Design.
+View features of this project on [online demo](https://github.com/zjh1943/mendx-antd-widgets-show).

 ![antd date range picker](./doc/DateRangePicker.png)